Coincidence and Likely Stories

 Coincidence and Likely Stories (1992) is an album by Buffy Sainte-Marie, her first in sixteen years, during which time she had been raising her son and working on the children's television show Sesame Street.
 The album itself was largely recorded at Sainte-Marie's home before being sent to producer Chris Birkett for the final production and mixing in London.

 The album showed her continuing with the electronic music she had first developed on Illuminations and the tribal themes seen on Sweet America, her last pre-retirement album.

-Although the album received some very favourable reviews and was often seen as her best work since Illuminations, it failed to make any impression in the United States.
-Coincidence and Likely Stories became her only album to chart in the UK, and featured two minor hit singles there.
+The album received favourable reviews and some saw it as her best work since Illuminations.
+Although it failed to chart in the United States, it became her only album to chart in the UK, and featured two minor hit singles there.
+Longtime fans embraced it: in 2016, Andrea Warner ranked it as one of her five essential albums.

 The album title itself comes from the first line of the song "Disinformation":